 Welcome to our feature showcase for Electricians Australia.
-As a qualified Electrician your skills are in high demand, so much so that your skills are on Schedule One of the skilled occupations list.
+As a qualified Electrician your skills are in high demand, so much so that your skills are on the MLTSSL List of In Demand Occupations in Australia.

-Being on Schedule One of the Skilled Occupations list means that you are eligible for top tier Australian Visas.
+Being on the MLTSSL Skilled Occupations list means that you are eligible for top tier Australian Visas.
 These visas allow Permanent Residency status for the main Electrician Applicant and their partners and families (if applicable).
 Permanent residency is designed to lead to Citizenship and Dual Nationality after four years and are the most sought after Australian Visa classes in the Southern Hemisphere.

 Our Skilled Trades team are Premium Electricians Australia experts and boast an amazing success rate coupled with exceptional client service.